raphlinus/font-rs/README.md

 This is a font renderer written (mostly) in pure, safe Rust.
 There is an optional SIMD module for cumulative sum, currently written in C++ SSE3 intrinsics.

 The current state of the code is quite rough.
-It's not known to compile with stable Rust 1.0 (the original version was written well before 1.0 stabilized), it doesn't handle composite glyphs, the code isn't organized with Cargo, and it's basically not ready for prime time.
-However, it ran well enough (at least at one time) to run benchmarks, and those benchmarks suggest extremely promising performance compared with Freetype and freetype-go (the loose port of Freetype to Go).
+It doesn't handle composite glyphs, the code isn't well organized, and it's basically not ready for prime time.
+However, it runs well enough to run benchmarks, and those benchmarks suggest extremely promising performance compared with Freetype and freetype-go (the loose port of Freetype to Go).

 The rasterizer is basically very similar in design to [libart](https://people.gnome.org/~mathieu/libart/internals.html), except that